mimoduo/mimogear/docs/postcss/structure.md

 ##Regions

-Regions refer to their respective pug regions with the addition of the region where content will reside.
+Regions refer to their respective pug regions with the addition of main content region.
 These elements are included on every page by default.

 ##Root